keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop.md

   }
 )
 ```
 As the drop creator, you have the option of creating a password and applying it to the keys in your drop.
-This password is unique for each key use and is comprised of multiple pieces of information.
+This password is unique for each key use and comprises of a master password, the drop ID and the use (1st, 2nd, 3rd etc.)

-This can be applied by providing the core component, a `basePassword`, into the `createDrop` arguments.
+This behaviour can be applied by providing the core component, a `basePassword`, into the `createDrop` arguments.
 In the ticketing case, only the first use should be protected which can be achieved by passing `[1]` into the `passwordProtectedUses` parameter.

 Once a key has been password protected, you must pass in `hash(basePassword + publicKey + current_key_use)` in order to successfully claim it.

 With this model, if the host were to simply know the `basePassword`, it could deterministically generate this hash for any given ticket link.
 Furthermore, if the host was the only person who knew the password, nobody could claim the key without going through them first.